 At the heart of what we do is to make the law and sports regulation, which is often complex and inaccessible, accessible to everyone who has an interest in sport without compromising on academic rigour.
 By helping to disseminate vital knowledge and leading opinions on matters of law, we play a key role in the development of domestic and international sports law policy and regulation.

 LawInSport was founded in late 2010, by Sean Cottrell (now CEO) and Alfonso Valero (now Consultant) the vision for LawInSport was to provide a useful resource for people who wanted to find out more about contemporary legal and regulatory issues in sport.
 At the end of 2012, LawInSport was widely recognised as a leading authority in the field of sports law.
 At this time, our CEO, Sean Cottrell, saw the potential growth in sports law that was consistent with the rapid success of LawInSport and started to transform LawInSport and the central team (see below) into the market leading business it is today.

-Today our global membership of over 7,800 members includes top European football clubs, sports leagues, international sports federation, sports executives, governments, sports brands, marketing agencies, anti-doping organisations, sports lawyers, players agents, academic institutions, sports administrators, professional athletes, sports charities, academics and students.
+Today our global membership of over 50,000 readers a month includes top European football clubs, sports leagues, international sports federation, sports executives, governments, sports brands, marketing agencies, anti-doping organisations, sports lawyers, players agents, academic institutions, sports administrators, professional athletes, sports charities, academics and students.